Youngstown State University: History

-Campus
+Campuses

+Main campus

 The YSU clock tower, a distinctive structure which also functions as a cellphone tower.

 YSU lies on a 160 acre campus just north of downtown Youngstown.
 Kilcawley Center is the university's student center, located at the center of campus.
 It features reading rooms, computer labs, a copying center, a variety of restaurants and student affairs offices.
 Offices for many university student media outlets are housed here, including student newspaper The Jambar, student magazine The Yo, and student radio Rookery Radio.
 There are also many meeting and seminar rooms, which can be rented out for community events.
+Kilcawley Center is the main dining area for students and hosts eateries such as The Cove, KC Food Court, Dunkin', Jamba Juice, Pete's Treats, and Wendy's.
+Beginning in May of 2025, Kilcawley Center is under renovation to modernize and expand the student center.
+The center is expected to be complete and reopened in late 2027.